harta55/EnTAP/docs/source/Running_EnTAP/execution_flags.rst

      - bool
      - false
    * - transdecoder-long-exe
      - Method to execute TransDecoder.LongOrfs.
-This may be the path to the executable, or simple, 'TransDecoder.LongOrfs' if installed globally
+This may be the path to the executable, or simply, 'TransDecoder.LongOrfs' if installed globally
      - ini
      - string
      - TransDecoder.LongOrfs
    * - transdecoder-predict-exe
      - Method to execute TransDecoder.Predict.
-This may be the path to the executable, or simple, 'TransDecoder.Predict' if installed globally
+This may be the path to the executable, or simply, 'TransDecoder.Predict' if installed globally
      - ini
      - string
      - TransDecoder.Predict